anubhavlal07/RAG-Agent/README.md

 # **HR Chatbot with RAG**

-An intelligent HR chatbot that conducts initial screening interviews using Retrieval-Augmented Generation (RAG) to personalize conversations based on candidate resumes stored in a vector database.
+An intelligent HR chatbot that conducts initial screening interviews using Retrieval-Augmented Generation (RAG) to personalize conversations based on candidate resumes stored in a database.

 ## **Prerequisites**
 - Python 3.9+
-- Pinecone API key
+- Pinecone API key (if using Pinecone database)
+- Postgres SQL (if using local database)
 - Groq API key
 - `.env` file with your credentials